joshirishabh631/CPU-Comparison/Comparison_report.md

 ### **Summary:**

-**Use a "While Loop" when the number of iterations is uncertain, and the loop depends on a condition that can change during execution.**
+**Use a `While` Loop when the number of iterations is uncertain, and the loop depends on a condition that can change during execution.**

-**Use a "For Loop" when you know the number of iterations in advance or are working with collections (like lists or ranges).**
+**Use a `For` Loop when you know the number of iterations in advance or are working with collections (like lists or ranges).**

 ## Conclusion-

-This analysis of **For Loop** and **While Loop** in Python reveals that:
+This analysis of `For` Loop and `While` Loop in Python reveals that:

-* Performance: "For Loops" are generally faster, executing in about 7.90 seconds, while **While Loops** take around 14.97 seconds.
-This makes **For Loops** more efficient for tasks with a known number of iterations.
+* Performance: "For Loops" are generally faster, executing in about 7.90 seconds, while `While` Loops take around 14.97 seconds.
+This makes `For` Loops more efficient for tasks with a known number of iterations.

-* CPU Usage: **For Loops** also use CPU resources more effectively, consuming approximately 27.43%, compared to the "While Loop's 27.06% , so **For loop** is more efficient in this scenario also.
+* CPU Usage: `For` Loops also use CPU resources more effectively, consuming approximately 27.43%, compared to the `While` Loop's 27.06% , so `For` loop** is more efficient in this scenario also.

-* Best Use Cases: Use **For Loop** when the number of iterations is fixed, such as iterating through a list.
-Choose **While Loops** for scenarios where the number of iterations can change, like waiting for user input.
+* Best Use Cases: Use `For` Loop when the number of iterations is fixed, such as iterating through a list.
+Choose `While` Loops for scenarios where the number of iterations can change, like waiting for user input.

-In summary, **For Loops** are preferred for their speed and efficiency, while **While Loops** offer flexibility.
+In summary, `For` Loops are preferred for their speed and efficiency, while `While` Loops offer flexibility.
 Choosing the right loop type can significantly improve the performance of your Python code.

 ## References-